 Enjoy your new handmade ironing board cover!

-Join the Charlene Bag Newsletter for new post updates!
+Join our Newsletter for new post and shop updates!

 With the end of August we slowly say Goodbye to the summer and Hello to BACK TO SCHOOL.
 Many kids start a new or their very first year of school.
 To make this exciting time a bit easier for our little ones we searched the web for some[…]